 That depends on your assets and your risk tolerance.
 If you’re generally a safe and careful driver, and you think the chances of causing a major accident are low, you may be OK with minimum insurance.
 Nationwide, the average auto liability claim for property damage is $3,683, and the average auto liability claim for bodily injury was $16,110.
 That means if you cause a minor accident, 25/50/10 DC minimum insurance may be enough to cover you.

 However, if you own a house or investments, you should have higher coverage to protect yourself in case you get sued.
 And if you drive a newer car, or one with a loan, you’ll need to carry comprehensive and collision coverage to protect it.

-It’s not easy to find decent car insurance you can easily afford.
-But Compare.com can help!
+It’s not easy to find reliable car insurance you can easily afford.
+But we can help!
 We’ll show you how.